Metallic transport of hard core bosons: Discussion and Summary

-{\em Summary}-- We have calculated the density and temperature dependent resistivity, Hall and thermal Hall coefficients of HCB, using controlled thermodynamic calculations at temperatures above the superconducting fluctuations regime.
+The resistivity, Hall and thermal Hall coefficients were calculated for the metallic phase of HCB at temperatures above the HN superconducting fluctuations regime.

-The sign reversal of the Hall coefficient at half filling is understood as an effect of strong repulsive interactions.
-These are evident by the Mott insulating phases at integer fillings.
-HCB superconductivity is therefore distinct from Bose Einstein condensation of weakly interacting bosons, which are not expected to reverse their Hall sign as a function of filling~\cite{Huber}.
-A similar Hall sign reversal is found also for electrons governed by the tJ model, which is often used to describe doped Mott insulators~\cite{tJ}.
+Near half filling, HCB cannot be reasonably approximated by weakly interacting quasiparticles.
+The model includes quantum mechanical effects of lattice periodicity combined with strong local constraints of no-double occupancies.
+The resulting conductivities can be classified as ``non-Fermi liquid'' metallic transport.
+The strong interactions strongly affect the moments of conductivity and the resulting magnitude of the linearly increasing resistivity.

-We note that systematic studies~\cite{Asban,Comm:Homes} have found an empirical proportionality between the resistivity slopes of {\em optimally doped} cuprates, and the inverse zero temperature superconducting stiffness.
-The latter has been separately found to be proportional to $T_{\rm c}$~\cite{Uemura}.
-As shown in Eq.~(\ref{RT}), similar relations are found for the HCB model at its maximal $T_{\rm c}$.
-This may suggest that pre-formed (tighly bound) Cooper pairs, which can be modelled by HCB on some coarse-grained lattice, may provide a qualitative understanding of the linear resistivity slopes of optimally doped cuprates~\cite{RXX-PRB}, right above $T_{\rm c}$.
-Such resistivities which often exceed the Ioffe-Regel limit at higher temperatures, have been traditionally been labelled as ``non-Fermi liquid'' or ``strange metals''~\cite{badmetals}.
+The sign reversal of the Hall coefficient at half filling is also understood as an effect of strong repulsive interactions.
+HCB differ from continuum bosons, which are not expected to reverse their Hall sign as a function of filling~\cite{Huber}.

-Lastly, the high temperature thermal Hall effect is shown to be dominated by thermo-electric contributions which reverse its sign relative to the electrical Hall effect.
+Incidentally, we note that HCB and the tJ model of electrons~\cite{tJ} are somewhat similar in their proximity to Mott insulators.
+The Hall sign the tJ model also diverges toward the Mott phase, and exhibits a sign reversal relative to weakly interacting quasiparticles.